 This urban villa is shaped by the owners’ passions: civic life and art collecting.
-Tightly fit onto a small lot in the historic Washington Park district of Seattle, the 8,000 square-foot, three-story building is both private residence and place for social gathering.
-At the owners’ request, its monumental scale and form are contemporary, but also influenced by Italian Renaissance villas.
+Tightly fit onto a small lot in the historic Washington Park district of Seattle, the 8,000- square-foot, three-story building is both private residence and place for social gathering.
+At the owners’ request, its monumental scale and form are contemporary, but also influenced by the style of Italian Renaissance villas.

 The materials used for the house are simple: concrete, steel, plaster, tile and wood veneer.
 The house aims to be both grand and personal at the same time.
 The grandeur is expressed by scale and materials.
 The personal lies in the arrangement of the volumes, the honest presentation of materials and the eclectic collection of art.